zhaohuanqdcn/tp/docs/UserGuide.md

 Deletes a participant from a meeting.

 Format: `deletepart ci/CONTACT_INDEX mi/MEETING_INDEX`
-- Delete the participant at the specified `CONTACT_INDEX` from a meeting at the specified `MEETING_INDEX` The `CONTACT_INDEX` refers to the index of the participant in the meeting and `MEETING_INDEX` refers to the index number shown in the currently displayed meeting list.
+- Delete the participant at the specified `CONTACT_INDEX` from a meeting at the specified `MEETING_INDEX`.
+  The `CONTACT_INDEX` refers to the index of the participant in the meeting and `MEETING_INDEX` refers to the index number shown in the currently displayed meeting list.

 Examples: